eumetsat/ocean-case-studies/README.md

 be able to open a window and will give you a URL to past in your browser.
 Please do so, if required.

+*Note: Jupyter Lab is not able to find anything that is 'above' it in a directory tree, and you will unable to navigate to these.
+So make sure you run the line above from the correct directory!*

+Now you can run the notebooks!
+We recommend you start with the [Index](./Index.ipynb) module.

-*Note: Jupyter Lab is not able to find antyhing that is 'above' it in a directory tree, and you will unable to navigate to these.
+*Note: Jupyter Lab is not able to find anything that is 'above' it in a directory tree, and you will unable to navigate to these.
 So make sure you run the line above from the correct directory!*